MathiasGS/Uber-Coding-Challenge/README.md

 # Uber Coding Challenge: Email Service
+Overall, I believe this architecture provides a scaleable base designed with high availability, which was a goal of the solution, although it comes with the drawback of added complexity.

 Build a reliable email sending service which is capable of quickly switching between email service providers if one goes down.